uberto/kss/README.md

 1) clone the repository

+2) ./gradlew build (it should download dependency, compile and then fail with the first test)

-2) fix the tests starting from the intro01 package and going in order
+3) fix the tests starting from the intro01 package and going in order
+ - all tests must pass
+ - you can change any line in the test but not the assertions
+ - follow the guidelines in the comment
+ - enjoy f

-3) tweet me at @ramtop when finished! :)
+4) tweet me at @ramtop when finished! :)

 Any feedback is welcome.

 # Solutions:

-You can see mine solution in the branch solutions
+You can see my solutions in the branch solutions